 - Play music or other audio from the second device to start listening to it through your Echo.

 If the audio doesn’t start playing from your Echo automatically, you may need to select the output source on your other device.
 Go to the sound settings on your other device and select the appropriate aux output source.

-All Echo devices have aux output.
-This allows the Echo to play sounds or music through an external speaker, such as a Bluetooth speaker.
+All Echo devices have aux output, even devices like the Echo Dot that do not have aux-in capabilities.
+This allows the Echo device to play sounds or music through an external speaker, such as a Bluetooth speaker.
 Aux output is especially helpful if you have an Echo Dot or Auto: